 That is, of course, just one extreme example of why learning toys have become so important in today’s world (and, admittedly, I’m using it for a more dramatic effect).
 Still, getting your kids learning early in their development is going to set them up for a more successful learning career later on.
 The good news is that it doesn’t mean that they will have to sacrifice their childhood fun, thanks to STEM toys, toys that are specifically designed to educate your kids while they’re having fun.
 STEM toys have come a long way in 2016, and we’re seeing tons of new coding toys, science toys, and mathematics being incorporated into their playtime.

-So if you’re looking for some great STEM toys for Christmas 2016, we’ve got you covered with our list of the 15 best:
+So if you’re looking for some great STEM toys in 2017, we’ve got you covered with our list of the 15 best:

 1. Bloxels Build Your Own Video Game

 Bloxels by Mattel is one of the coolest new toys of the year, and we’re not just talking about the STEM toy category.
 It’s a pretty unique concept — kids will get to build their own basic video games by creating bloxels (think pixels) on a board, scanning it with their phone/tablet’s camera, and then seeing their ideas come to life in video game form.
 They’ll start with building their basic level design, then they’ll build a character, and then they’ll be able to play as that character using the companion app on their smartphone.
 It’s a truly incredible and fun toy to play with, and with it, they’ll learn the basics of coding.

 Price: $38.49 (23 percent off MSRP)

 2. Scientific Explorer Magic Science for Wizards Only Kit